 hence for $r < r^*$,

 and similarly for $r > r^*$

 \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:main_thm}] This proof loosely follows the steps by~\citet[Theorem 6]{Bartlett2003}, with special care to ensure that the optimal value of the surrogate risk lies within $\mathcal{S}$ and adapted to consider multiple classes.
-We denote by $\alpha^*$ the value in $\mathcal{S}$ that minimizes $A(\cdot)$, by $r$ the prediction at $\alpha^*$ and by $r^*$ the prediction of any Bayes decision function.
-For simplicity, we consider $p$ to be fixed and write $u_i, v_i$ to denote $u_i(p), v_i(p)$ respectively.
+\begin{proof}[Proof of Theorem \ref{thm:main_thm}] This proof loosely follows the steps by~\citet[Theorem 6]{Bartlett2003}, with the difference that we must ensure that the optimal value of the surrogate risk lies within $\mathcal{S}$ and adapted to consider multiple classes.
+We denote by $\alpha^*$ the value in $\mathcal{S}$ that minimizes $A(\cdot)$, by $r$ the prediction at $\alpha^*$ and by $r^*$ the prediction of any Bayes decision function, where the dependence on $p$ is implicit.